 Book your Disneyland Bus tickets here

-2. Getting to Disneyland Paris on the RER-A: The Cheapest Option (As Long as You Avoid a Costly Fine)
+2. Getting to Disneyland Paris from Paris on the RER-A: The Cheapest Option (As Long as You Avoid a Costly Fine)

 Train and bus station in Versailles, France